-36. last star burning (Caitlin Sangster) – When I reread the synopsis for book one it made me realize that I have no interest in this series anymore.
+36. last star burning (Caitlin Sangster) – Reread the synopsis & no interest anymore.

 37. the notations of cooper cameron (Jane O’Reilly) – Obviously a child on a pirate raft is what captured me attention.
 He has a pet frog and a rock collection.
 So did I when I was little.
 Must read.

-40. tempests and slaughter (Tamora Pierce) – Once all of the books in this series be finished, then I will likely read them all.
+40. tempests and slaughter (Tamora Pierce) – Once whole series be finished will read.